Disability pride month: celebrating inclusivity – now & always

 July is the official Disability Pride Month in the United States.
 But we’re here to pay tribute to the community daily by taking a deeper dive into the history of disability pride month.
 Why does it matter?
 How can you make a difference in the daily lives of people with disabilities?

-Understanding the design and history of the disability pride flag also provides greater insight and awareness about the community.
-Let us give you a deeper understanding of how disability pride evolved, and how discrimination against the community of people with disabilities affects us all.
-And, last but certainly not least, how technology supports digital accessibility and makes a difference in the lives of millions worldwide.
+Understanding the design and history of the disability pride flag also provides greater community insight into raising awareness for disability inclusion.
+Let us give you a deeper understanding of how disability pride evolved and how discrimination against the community of people with disabilities affects us all.
+Last but certainly not least, we’ll discuss how technology supports digital accessibility and makes a difference in the lives of millions worldwide.

 What is disability pride awareness month & why it matters?

 We all have a social responsibility to better our world and ensure inclusivity.
-And, we can all commit to celebrating the diverse backgrounds of people with disabilities in finding common ground.
-Start with creating fair game and equal grounds everywhere – off and online.
+We can all commit to celebrating the diverse backgrounds of people with disabilities and finding common ground.
+Start by creating fair play and equal grounds everywhere—off and online.
 That is the essence of Disability Pride Awareness Month.

 Disability pride month: celebrate a universal cause

 People with disabilities have faced social stigmas and judgment for centuries.
-Logically, the development and establishment of disability pride month is closely intertwined with the civil rights movement.
-This year’s Disability Pride Month marked the 33rd anniversary of the Americans with Disabilities Act (ADA).
-It culminated decades of unwavering commitment by disability rights advocates.
+Logically, the development and establishment of Disability Pride Month closely intertwines with the civil rights movement.
+Disability Pride Month parallels the ADA’s 33rd anniversary, culminating decades of disability rights advocacy.

-Disability Pride is intersectional, recognizing how society treats people with disabilities.
-It’s a reflection on how other marginalized sectors within the community are also treated.
-This includes women, people from various ethnic and racial backgrounds, and members of the LGBTQ community.
-Disability pride month events and the representation of the community within the disability pride flag, its design, and colors advocate for integration of the community.
+Disability Pride recognizes how society treats people with disabilities and other marginalized groups, including women, people from various ethnic and racial backgrounds, and members of the LGBTQ community.
+Within the disability pride flag, Disability Pride Month events, activities, representation, design, and colors advocate for community integration.
 And to us, above all, barrier-free digital accessibility for everyone.

 The disability pride flag: history & meaning